The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Preliminaries

 In the following, we will regard any countable group as a topologically discrete, and therefore locally compact, non-Archimedean, Polish group.
 Recall that a Polish group $G$ is \emph{locally compact} if it is a locally compact topological space and is \emph{non-Archimedean} if its identity element admits a neighborhood basis consisting of open subgroups.
 The main focus below will be on non-Archimedean abelian Polish groups.
 An abelian Polish group is non-Archimedean if and only if it is \emph{procountable}, i.e., is an inverse limit of a sequence of countable groups \cite[Lemma 2]{malicki_abelian_2016}.
+Recall that a Polish group is \emph{profinite} if it is compact and non-Archimedean or, equivalently, it is isomorphic to the inverse limit of a tower of finite groups.
 We say that $G$ is \emph{locally profinite} if it admits a basis of neighborhoods of the identity consisting of profinite groups.
 Let $G$ be a non-Archimedean abelian Polish group and let $(V_n)$ be a decreasing sequence of open subgroups, beginning with $V_0=G$, whose intersection is the identity.
-It is easy to check that letting $d(g,h)=2^{-n}$ if and only if $n$ is the smallest natural number with $gh^{-1}\in V_n$ defines a metric $d\leq 1$ on $G$ compatible with its topology such that: \begin{enumerate} \item $d$ is both \emph{left and right invariant}, i.e., $d(fg,fh)=d(g,h)$ and $d(g,hf)=d(g,h)$, for all $f,g,h\in G$; \item $d$ is an \emph{ultrametric}, i.e., $d(f,h)\leq \max\{d(f,g),d(g,h)\}$, for all $f,g,h\in G$; \end{enumerate} Moreover, as is straightforward to verify, this metric is also complete; see \cite[Corollary 2.2.2]{gao_invariant_2009}.
+It is easy to check that letting $d(g,h)=2^{-n}$ if and only if $n$ is the largest natural number with $gh^{-1}\in V_n$ defines a metric $d\leq 1$ on $G$ compatible with its topology such that: \begin{enumerate} \item $d$ is both \emph{left and right invariant}, i.e., $d(fg,fh)=d(g,h)$ and $d(hg,hf)=d(g,h)$, for all $f,g,h\in G$; \item $d$ is an \emph{ultrametric}, i.e., $d(f,h)\leq \max\{d(f,g),d(g,h)\}$, for all $f,g,h\in G$. \end{enumerate} Moreover, as is straightforward to verify, this metric is also complete; see \cite[Corollary 2.2.2]{gao_invariant_2009}.

 A \emph{standard Borel structure} on a set $X$ is a collection $\mathrm{B}$ of subsets of $X$ forming the $\sigma $-algebra of Borel sets with respect to some Polish topology on $X$.
 A \emph{standard Borel space }$\left( X,\mathrm{B}\right) $ is a set $X$ endowed with a Borel structure $ \mathrm{B}$.
 If $\left( X,\mathrm{B}\right) $ and $\left( X^{\prime }, \mathrm{B}^{\prime }\right) $ are standard Borel spaces, then a \emph{Borel function from $\left( X,\mathrm{B}\right) $ to $\left( X^{\prime },\mathrm{B}^{\prime }\right)$} is, as above, one that is measurable with respect to $\mathrm{B}$ and $\mathrm{B}^{\prime }$.
 A \emph{standard Borel group} is a group endowed with a standard Borel structure with the property that all the group operations are Borel.
 A standard Borel group is \emph{Polishable} if there exists a Polish topology that induces its Borel structure \emph{and} renders it a Polish group.
 It follows from Pettis' Lemma that such a topology is always unique.
 The image of any continuous group homomorphism from one Polish group to another is a Polishable standard Borel group.
 This fact forms part of our next lemma, which we state after recalling a few more definitions.